dansemedo/simple-webform-netcore/README.md

 # simple-webform-netcore
-A Simple WebForm that generates a .csv ouput
+A Simple WebForm that generates a .csv output